Krutarth007/DeBT-FHIR/README.md

 ## 📝 Citation
 If you use this framework or the "Reliability Cliff" methodology in your research, please cite:

-The Reliability Cliff: A Simulation Study of FHIR Data Quality Degradation and Its Impact on Clinical Prediction Models.
-Health Information Systems and Services (HISS), Springer.
+A Simulation-Based Framework for Quantifying Predictive Model Robustness Under Progressive Structured Data Degradation.
+International Journal of Data Science and Analytics (IJDSA), Springer.

 ## 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.